 When you are ready to eat, pour the polenta on to a large serving bowl or—if you really want to eat it in the traditional manner—on a communal wooden board known in Italian as a spianatoia.
 Make a small well in the center with a wooden spoon and into the well place your meat, covered with a generous lathering of sugo.
 Serve with grated pecorino cheese.

-NOTES: You can use white wine instead of red if you prefer (or simply omit the wine altogether if you like).
-Some recipes call for a soffritto of the ‘holy trinity’ of onion, carrot and celery, but I prefer this onion and garlic only version.
+You can use white wine instead of red if you prefer (or simply omit the wine altogether if you like).
+Some recipes for polenta with sausage and spareribs call for a soffritto of the ‘holy trinity’ of onion, carrot and celery, but I prefer this onion and garlic only version.
 If you like, you can also add some parsley to the soffritto.
 Some recipes also call for adding a bit of tomato paste (a tablespoon or two) for added flavor.
 Some recipes also call for some optional peperoncino